 “We have written several e-books that families can download after they sign up by email.
 We collect those addresses and add them to our database of prospective families.
 Our most successful content was ‘How to Find the Best School for Your Child.’
 We have offered this e-book for three years and have had hundreds of downloads.”

-There can be many reasons why your school’s inquiries are down, from a poor website to some bad publicity that’s out of your control.
-It’s important to evaluate your school’s goals, conversion rates and website data to determine what needs to be fixed, and create a game plan for improvement.
+There can be many reasons why your school’s inquiries are declining, from a poor website to some bad publicity that’s out of your control.
+It’s important to evaluate your school’s goals, conversion rates, and website data to determine what needs to be fixed, and create a game plan for improvement.

 ABOUT THE AUTHOR